 This is a fairly complex piece of software, but has many pre-made activities within it.
 Importantly there is a full functional 60 day free trial.
 Most activities can be accessed with mouse, touchscreen or switches.

 Literacy based activities, many pre made or make your own.
-Clicker 8 and DocsPlus are freely available for home use while the CoronaVirus exclusions are in place.
-Colleges need to contact Cricksoft to get a code they can share with learners for a free installation.
+Clicker 8 and DocsPlus are available on a 28 day trial and there is preferential pricing for home use or extension licences for school/colleges.

 Before you start switching…

 - If you need any assistance or advice email firstname.lastname@example.org

 If you have a switch and a switch box (interface) you will need this software to make it work with the online software mentioned above.
 Switch Driver is free and a user manual for Switch Driver is available.

 If you don’t have a switch or interface get in touch on email@example.com and we can give you some tips about other ways to access.